ibm-cloud-docs/containers/storage-block.md

     ```
     {: pre}

     If the reclaim policy says `Delete`, your PV and the physical storage are removed when you remove the PVC.
-Note that VPC Block Storage is not removed automatically, even if you used a `Delete` storage class to provision the storage.
 If the reclaim policy says `Retain`, or if you provisioned your storage without a storage class, then your PV and physical storage are not removed when you remove the PVC.
 You must remove the PVC, PV, and the physical storage separately.

     If your storage is charged monthly, you still get charged for the entire month, even if you remove the storage before the end of the billing cycle.
     {: important}